pytorch/serve/examples/pt2/torch_export/README.md

-# TorchServe inference with torch export program
+# TorchServe inference with torch export model

-This example shows how to run TorchServe a Torch exported program
+This example shows how to run TorchServe a Torch exported model

+`torch.export.export()` produces the traced graph representing only the Tensor computation of the function in an Ahead-of-Time fashion.
+This can then be serialized.

+`torch.export.export()` takes a `torch.nn.Module` or a method along with sample inputs, and captures the computation graph into an `torch.export.ExportedProgram`

+`torch.export` differs from `torch.compile` is a few ways
+- JIT vs AOT
+- `torch.export` expects the model to not have an graph breaks

+You can find more details [here](https://pytorch.org/docs/stable/export.html)

 ### Pre-requisites